AndreasSchachner/AndreasSchachner.github.io/bio.markdown

 ### Prizes, awards and scholarships

-- **Since 03/2020**: PhD scholarship of the German Academic Scholarship Foundation (GASF) funding ``excellent [...] doctoral students with way above average degrees [...]''
+- **Since 03/2020**: PhD scholarship of the German Academic Scholarship Foundation (GASF)

 - **Since 10/2019**: STFC studentship awarded by DAMTP

 - **10/2019 - 02/2020**: Helen Stone scholarship awarded by the Cambridge Trust

-- **10/2019**: Otto-Haxel prize for ``an outstanding theoretical Master’s thesis'' (awarded once each year for the best theoretical and experimental work)
+- **10/2019**: Otto-Haxel prize for ``an outstanding theoretical Master’s thesis'' awarded by the Department of Physics and Astronomy in Heidelberg once per year for the best theoretical and experimental work

 - **03/2019 - 09/2019**: Exposé scholarship of the GASF in support of ambitious research prior to a PhD

 - **10/2017**: E.M.
 Burnett Prize for excellent results in Part III of the Mathematical Tripos

-- **03/2013 - 12/2018**: Studienstiftung scholarship of the GASF supporting the education of exceptional academic talents who are expected to contribute outstandingly to society
+- **03/2013 - 12/2018**: Studienstiftung scholarship of the GASF supporting the education of exceptional academic talents

 &nbsp;